hosseinmoein/DataFrame/README.md

 ---

 ### Performance
 There is a test program [_dataframe_performance_](test/dataframe_performance.cc) that should give you some sense of how this library performs.
-As a comparison, there is also a Pandas Python [_pandas_performance_](test/pandas_performance.py) script that does exactly the same thing.<BR>
+As a comparison, there is also a Pandas [_pandas_performance_](test/pandas_performance.py) script that does exactly the same thing.<BR>
-_dataframe_performance.cc_ uses DataFrame async interface and is compiled with gcc compiler with -O3 flag.<BR>
+<I>dataframe_performance.cc</I> uses DataFrame <B>async interface</B> and is compiled with gcc compiler with -O3 flag.<BR>
-_pandas_performance.py_ is ran with Pandas 1.1.0 and Python 3.7.<BR>
+<I>pandas_performance.py</I> is ran with Pandas 1.2 and Python 3.7.<BR>
 I ran both on my mac-book, doing the following:<BR>
 <img src="docs/MacSize.png" alt="drawing" width="500"/>

-1. Generate ~1.6 billion second resolution timestamps and load it into the DataFrame/Pandas as index.<BR>
+1. Generate ~1.6 billion timestamps (second resolution) and load them into the DataFrame/Pandas as index.<BR>
-2. Generate ~1.6 billion random numbers each for 3 columns with normal, log normal, and exponential distributions and load them into the DataFrame/Pandas.<BR>
+2. Generate ~1.6 billion random numbers for 3 columns each with normal, log normal, and exponential distributions and load them into the DataFrame/Pandas.<BR>
 3. Calculate the mean of each of the 3 columns.<BR>

 Result: